DamianGuth/UnityPackageCli/README.md

 cmd > UnityPackageCli.exe create
 ```

-This will generate the packages next to the UnityPackageCli.exe.
+This will generate the packages next to the UnityPackageCli.exe (or in your custom output path).
 Now you can load up a unity project and import the package.